Quasiparticle cooling algorithms for quantum many-body state preparation: Theory of quasiparticle cooling in a spin chain

 Crucially, the matrix elements entering in the above rates obey different selection rules in the PM and AFM phases.
 In the PM phase, there is a unique symmetric ground state.
 Operators $\hat \sigma_j^\pm$ anticommute with the parity operator $\prod_j \hat{Z}_j$, so in the fermionic language they must change the fermion parity.
 Thus, two particle processes are forbidden in the PM phase, $W^\mp_{k,q} = V^\mp_{k,q} = 0$.
 In contrast, in the AFM phase, there are two vacuum states, $|\Omega_\pm\rangle$, which have parity $\pm 1$.
 The cooling process can induce transitions between them by changing the occupation of the Majorana edge fermion. $W_{k,q}^\mp$ and $V_{k,q}^\mp$ matrix elements are non-vanishing in this case.
 The bra and ket states should be understood as quasiparticle states on top of different vacua.
 Note that the Majorana edge mode has a vanishing energy in the limit of large system size; hence, this mode cannot by cooled by our protocol and will remain effectively at an infinite temperature, corresponding to an equal weight mixture of the two vacuum states.

-In the spin language, these selection rules follow from intuitive arguments given in Ref.~\cite{RudnerCoolingArxiv2022}.
-The quasiparticles of the PM phase are magnons, local excitations that can be removed via local spin flips (caused by auxiliary qubit interactions); in contrast, in the AFM phase, quasiparticles are domain-wall-like and can only be removed/created locally in pairs.
+In the spin language, these selection rules follow from the phenomenological discussion in Subsection \ref{sec:coolingchoice}: since we chose the system-auxiliary couplings in Eq.~(\ref{eq:SWAP}) to match the local magnon excitations of the paramagnetic fixed point, we expect that also within the PM phase single excitations can be removed locally; in contrast, in the AFM phase, quasiparticles are dressed domain walls and can only be removed/created locally in pairs.
+This intuitive argument was pointed out in Ref.~\cite{RudnerCoolingArxiv2022}.
 In Appendix \ref{app:matrixelements}, we study the distinct behavior of matrix elements in the two phases in detail.
 In particular, the two-particle matrix elements in the AFM phase are homogeneous in the bulk, but single-particle matrix elements decay exponentially with the distance of the auxiliary qubit from the boundary (since single domain walls can be removed at the edges of the chain), with a decay length set by the correlation length of the model.
 We will see below that this difference in quasiparticle nature leads to different efficiencies of the cooling in the two phases.

 We now compare the predictions of the above kinetic theory to matrix product state (MPS) simulations of the system's density operator dynamics (more precisely, density matrix product operator simulations~\cite{VerstraetePRL04,ZwolakVidalPRL2004}).
 The dynamics are performed using the standard time-evolving block decimation (TEBD) algorithm~\cite{vidal2003efficient, vidal2004efficient}, implemented via the ITensor library~\cite{itensor}.
 Implementation details and numerical verifications of asymptotic convergence are presented in Appendix \ref{app:numerics}.